 The pasture will continue to be farmed organically.
-The current owner, Barbara Jones, and her daughter Casha Bowles-Jones (the preferred tenant farmers), have built valuable knowledge of the best way to manage the land.
+The current owners, Barbara Jones and her daughter Casha Bowles-Jones (the preferred tenant farmers), have built valuable knowledge of the best way to manage the land.

 They will continue to produce organic milk products, alongside organically fed beef and lamb on land rented to them by the Babbinswood Farm CBS.